chanhman/alucio/content/company.md

   network of founders and CEOs from 11,000 companies in 100+ countries - including Twilio, Box, Yelp, DocuSign, Atlassian, Optimizely, Salesforce, TechStars and many more - who are all committed to giving back.
-pledgeOnePercentage__CtaLabel: Click below to learn more about Pledge 1%
+pledgeOnePercentage__ctaLabel: Click below to learn more about Pledge 1%
+pledgeOnePercentage__ctaLink: /
 diversity__heading: Diversity at Alucio
 diversity__description: We value diversity within the company and strive to create an open, inclusive environment with people from many backgrounds who share our vision.
 Alucio is also a certified Minority Business Enterprise (MBE) company.
 This certification was completed by the WRMSDC.
+contact__heading: Contact
+contact__colOneSubheading: Customer Inquiries
+contact__colOneContent: 415.XXX.XXXX sales@alucio.io Request a Demo
+contact__colTwoSubheading: Media Relations
+contact__colTwoContent: Lisa Amin Gulezian 925-788-3533 lgulezian@alucio.io
 ---